armory/documentation/_admin_guides/rosco.md

 This is the home for Spinnaker

 6. (optional) `export GIT_DIR=/opt/spinnaker/.git ; git init && git add . && git commit -m "init" ; unset GIT_DIR`
-It's helpful commit and see diffs as we iterate.
+Initialize `/opt/spinnaker` as a git repo.
+It's helpful to see what exactly is changed throught the process.

 7. **`cd config/packer`**